TheOdinProject/curriculum/rails_programming/mailers_advanced_topics/advanced_topics.md

 In this case, it doesn't make a whole lot of sense to display an "index" of dashboards, since there is only one (it just changes based on who is logged in).
 We can also say that, for any of the other actions which would normally require an ID to differentiate which resource we're operating on (like `#show`), since there's only one, we no longer need the `id` parameter.

-The routes file line for a singular resource would look like:
+<span id='knowledge-check-1'>The routes file line for a singular resource would look like:</span>

 ~~~ruby
   # in config/routes.rb